IrisShaders/Iris/docs/changelogs/1.2.7/full.md

 - Added custom lighting API (parzivail)
 - Pass through vertex alpha in AO separation (parzivail)
 - Switch to using renderTargets to avoid `centerDepthSmooth` breaking on reload (IMS)
+- Many UI fixes (coderbot)
+    - Don't allow import/exports while fullscreened to avoid "breaking" the window
+    - Do not color Off/On when it's the default option
+    - Apply the new pack if you switch between a pack and shader config
+    - Allow configuring shader packs in fallback mode
+    - If a main screen is not defined, add all options to it by default
+    - Sort shader packs list alphabetically, and ignore color codes
+- Work around shader bug causing white entities (coderbot)
+- Map water blocks to still instead of flowing water in LegacyIdMap (coderbot)
+- Allow shader programs to not write to any color buffers (coderbot)

 ### Iris exclusive features